yueying-teng/Spr2016-Proj1-Grp3-Look_at_Income/README.md

 [Contribution Statement]

 Bob Minnich contributed with the following:
-○ Investigated Density Plot Comparisons Between multiple races looking at Minutes Traveled to Work, Work Hours Per Week and Personal Income.
+*Investigated Density Plot Comparisons Between multiple races looking at Minutes Traveled to Work, Work Hours Per Week and Personal Income.
-○ Used weights to determine the population means, averages, standard deviations to allow statistical comparisons of races vs the population statistics
+*Used weights to determine the population means, averages, standard deviations to allow statistical comparisons of races vs the population statistics
-○ Looked at differences between Male and female within all of these splits ○ Used linear regression to solidify inferences made from visual plots by confirming effects of race and sex on Income within the United States.
+*Looked at differences between Male and female within all of these splits *Used linear regression to solidify inferences made from visual plots by confirming effects of race and sex on Income within the United States.
-○ Assisted with bubble plot naming of jobs when using mouse hover Compiled report and prepared presentation.
+*Assisted with bubble plot naming of jobs when using mouse hover Compiled report and prepared presentation.